Our store

 • Temporary or permanent hair loss may occur at the sites of the incision.
 Hair transplantation can regrow hair in areas where hair loss is permanent.[6]

-What is non-invasive skin care?According to the American Society of Dermatological Surgery, non-invasive treatments utilize non-surgical measures to improve the appearance of the skin.
+What is non-invasive skin care?According to the American Society of Dermatological Surgery, non-invasive skin treatments utilize non-surgical measures to improve the appearance of the skin.
 [8]Pros of Non-Invasive TreatmentsNon-invasive skin procedures are ideal for people who want to skip the downtime that more invasive treatments require, for those looking for more gradual and/or natural-looking changes, or for those who would like to avoid the significant health risks and costs of an invasive procedure.
-Whether in-office or at home, non-invasive treatments typically take less than an hour and the results — though less dramatic— can last for up to a year or more.
+Whether in-office or at home, non-invasive skin treatments typically take less than an hour and the results — though less dramatic— can last for up to a year or more.
 Plus, non-invasive aesthetic treatments come with minimal risks; when adverse effects do occur, they’re often temporary.[9]Unlike many invasive surgical procedures, most non-invasive skin tightening treatments can be applied beyond just the face and neck to other areas like the legs, arms, and hands.Cons of Non-Invasive TreatmentsWhile non-invasive treatments tend to be gentler, in-office procedures are often expensive and may still come with some risk of infection or other side effects.
 At-home devices tend to range in their quality and effectiveness, making it difficult to evaluate what options are worth the time and money.
 As a general guide, look for products that have data-validated claims to support their efficacy.

 02